Alderholt

-The village is served by a small Co-operative store, (previously a Spar, until early 2007), veterinary clinic and part-time GP surgery.
-The village pub is The Churchill Arms.
+The village has a Co-op Food convenience store, veterinary clinic and part-time GP surgery.
 There are three churches in the village: Alderholt Chapel, St James' Church of England, and the Tabernacle Gospel Church.
-Until mid-2014, Alderholt also had its own independent pet store.

 The village also has a large recreation ground with a sports and social club, two tennis courts, and a children's play area.

+Transport

+The main road running through the village is the B3078 connecting Alderholt to Fordingbridge and Shaftesbury.

-Until 1964, the village was served by a railway station named Daggons Road, situated to the west of the village, and on a line connecting to Fordingbridge and Salisbury to the north, and Verwood and Wimborne to the south.
+Until 1964, Alderholt was served by Daggons Road railway station, west of the village on a line connecting to Fordingbridge and Salisbury to the north, and Verwood and Wimborne to the south.

+Governance

 The civil parish was created in 1894.
-A Parish Book was published in 1994 by the Alderholt Parish Council, recording Parish details and interest over the 100 years.
+A book was published in 1994 by Alderholt Parish Council recording parish details and interest over the 100 years.

-Alderholt is home to the ReCreate Arts Festival each April and has hosted such acts as Dodgy, Andy Kind and S Club.
+Alderholt is in Dorset unitary district.
+It is part of the Cranborne and Alderholt ward which elects 1 member to Dorset Council.

+Historically, Alderholt was in Wimborne and Cranborne Rural District from 1894 to 1974, and then East Dorset from 1974 until the creation of Dorset unitary district in 2019.